Home » LGBTQ+ Culture » How ‘Hood’ and ‘DL’ Performance Harms Black Gay Men

 Hood and DL identities impose sexual role expectations—casting Black gay men as dominant “tops” and framing any deviation as weakness.
 This script looks like a modern remix of the same slavery-era narrative that valued only the bodies of Black men, discarding their intellect and depth.

 Just as enslaved men were once conditioned to measure their worth through physical displays of masculinity, today that same narrative resurfaces on platforms like Grindr, where profile bios proudly advertise labels such as “dominant Black top”, “DL Top”, or “aggressive thug”.
-There is almost zero interest in markers that signal intellect or curiosity.
+In many desirability-driven queer spaces, markers of intellect or curiosity often receive lesser attention and value than cues associated with hardness, dominance, and sexual certainty.

 Black Gay Men: Rejecting Inherited Masculinity Scripts